The Horizon (web series): Season 7

 Still reeling from his heartbreak over Richie, AJ spirals and has more frequent one night stands.
 Jake, Micky & Millie return home to Bega six weeks after Micky's decision to come out to his family.
 Jake's family is shocked, but eventually comes to accept the news; however, Micky's family completely rejects him.
 Jake's sister, Randy, reveals she is a lesbian and has been in a relationship with a woman named Frankie.

 Season 8

-Jake and Micky are asked by Jake's sister about donating sperm to her girlfriend so they may have a baby together, but the discussion is thrown off when they find out Jake is considering going on PrEP.
+Jake and Micky are asked by Jake's sister about donating sperm to her girlfriend so they may have a baby together, but the discussion is thrown off when they find out Jake is considering going on PrEP - because Micky is HIV Pos.
 Meanwhile, Saxon is torn between Matt and Stevie, who recently returned after abstaining from drugs.
-Whilma starts dating a man named Joe, but complications rise when he reveals he is only into Whilma and his male persona.
-AJ starts practicing cooking with Frankie.
+Wilma starts dating a man named Joe, but complications arise when he reveals he is only into Wilma, not his male persona.